honath/no-talking-timer/README.md

 ## Usage

+**NOTICE: Pressing the `'Start'` button while the timer is already running will restart the timer!**

 Feel free to add this as a browser source and use it inside of your own streams.

 You can change the configuration by forking and cloning this repository -